Samillion/ModernZ/README.md

 Absolutely, yes. :stuck_out_tongue_closed_eyes:

-The caviat here is that I only asked myself that after the fact.
+The caviat here is that I only asked myself that after the fact, and since then, many improvements and features were added.

-Arguing with myself, I concluded: The main idea is to re-do the project to keep mpv's OSC standards for functionality and compatibility.
+Arguing with myself, I concluded: The main idea was to re-do the project to keep mpv's OSC standards for functionality and compatibility.
 It's a nice side project that is teaching me a lot about mpv and lua.

 Still, all the people there deserve credit for their great work.